open-rmf/rmf-cloud-tools/docs/architecture.md

 However, if your deployment scenario does not allow access to the Internet, it is prudent to set up a time server(s) on the RMF instance, and synchronize time to them.

 ## Wireguard VPN
 We recommend setting up a VPN for deployment scenarios.
 There are a few benefits.
 First, this helps to reduce the complexity of coordinating IP addresses.
+For example, if your devices are traditionally have dynamically assigned IP addresses from your router, we can fix these IP addresses over Wireguard, so that we are able to keep track.
 Second, encryption helps with security.
 Third, this architecture is suitable for quick re-deployment onto cloud infrastructure, such as when you want to put RMF instance on AWS EC2.
 We use [Wireguard](https://www.wireguard.com/) for simplicity in our examples.

 ## Gateway
 We use a Gateway device to provide an "abstraction layer" regarding network infrastructure, from the point of view of a robot or infrastructure developer or vendor.
 The aim is to allow the necessary RMF communications to happen on the Wireguard / Gateway layer, and thus minimize any changes required at the underlying systems.
 This makes setups more portable and reconfigurable.

-The Gateway Pi can be a separate device, or exist as a modification to the software of the connected system, depending on your needs.
+The Gateway can be a separate device, or exist as a modification to the software of the connected system, depending on your needs.
 For example, the Gateway could exist directly on the controller of your mobile robot, or you could attach a separate device to it.